Drinking Soft Drinks During Pregnancy – Is It Safe?

 Flavouring contains phosphoric acid, which leads to calcium leaching from the bones.
 The lack of calcium makes the bones brittle, which is undesirable, especially in pregnancy.

-Study shows that when a mom-to-be has more sugar, especially from sugar-sweetened drinks, their babies tend to have the poorer problem-solving ability and verbal memory.
+A study shows that when a mom-to-be has more sugar, especially from sugar-sweetened drinks, their babies tend to have poorer problem-solving ability and verbal memory.
 Drinking it during pregnancy was linked to poorer fine motor, visual, spatial and visual-motor abilities in early childhood.

 Alternatives to Soft or Fizzy Drinks During Pregnancy